Meet the Program Director

 Dr. Holroyd decided to leave the University of Virginia to come to Marshall Psychiatry to serve as Chair and Program Director in 2013.
 She understood the need for additional psychiatry training programs in West Virginia, as it is an underserved area, and fell in love with the people and region.
 She was impressed with the commitment and support from the Dean of the School of Medicine for the department of psychiatry and wanted to be part of its growth and development.
 We are pleased to be a close knit and friendly department, and enjoy teaching and working with our residents!

 Meet the Program Coordinator

-Missy Clagg Morrison
+Missy Clagg Morrison, C-TAGME

 Selected for her volunteer service, Missy was recently named the Cabell Huntington Hospital Women’s Philanthropy Society’s 2015 Focus Award Winner, the 2015 Herald Dispatch Citizen Award – Zack Binkley Award for Community Service, and the Marshall Alumni 2015 Community Achievement Award winner.
 In 2014, she was selected as "Volunteer of the Year" by the Cabell-Huntington Coalition for the Homeless and Recovery Point/The Healing Place of Huntington.
 Our Residency Program is fortunate to have Missy as our Program Administrator, and she serves as the psychiatry medical student Clerkship Coordinator as well.
-Residents will soon learn they also will be "well cared for" when they join the Marshall program.
+Residents and Fellows will soon learn they also will be "well cared for" when they join the Marshall Program.